mui/mui-x/docs/data/charts/sparkline/sparkline.md

 {{"demo": "BasicSparkLine.js"}}

+## Line customization

+You can fill the area below the sparkline curve with `area` props.
+You can also modify the interpolation with `curve` props, as explained in the [line charts docs](/x/react-charts/lines/#interpolation).

+{{"demo": "AreaSparkLine.js"}}

 ## Interaction

 Compared to line and bar charts, the spark-line chart has some additional props to simplify interaction configuration.